Service + Area

 - Tri-Peak keeps Pierce City work tied to milestone-driven sequencing by confirming access, staging, and the first downstream dependency before the next release, delivery, or crew mobilization.

-- Pierce City, MO planning for steel erection is coordinated against Newton County routing, nearby coverage in Monett, Carthage, Fairview, and Wentworth, and current site readiness so the next release supports the sequence-critical handoff rather than a generic dispatch pattern.
+- Pierce City, MO steel erection planning accounts for Newton County access, nearby work in Monett, Carthage, Fairview, and Wentworth, and the site readiness details that control the next handoff.

 Pierce City Market Planning Notes

-- Pierce City is treated as a ring-1 service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around Newton County work conditions.
+- Pierce City is treated as a local service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around Newton County work conditions.

 - Local routing for Steel Erection in Pierce City commonly overlaps Monett, Carthage, Fairview, and Wentworth, so crew moves and deliveries are sequenced against nearby commitments instead of planning each stop in isolation.